afiqhafizuddin/afiqhafizuddin/README.md

 # **About my GitHub Profile**

 - 👋 Hi, I’m @afiqhafizuddin
-- 👀 I’m interested in fullstack web development, Python development, and JavaScript programming
+- 👀 I’m interested in fullstack web development, Python programming, and JavaScript programming
-- 🌱 I’m currently learning web development, programming in Python and JavaScript programming
+- 🌱 I’m currently learning web development, Python programmign, and JavaScript programming
 - 💞️ I’m looking to collaborate on learning fullstack web development, and Python development
 - 📫 How to reach me via my email afiqhafizuddin34@gmail.com.
 I'm still university student and currently embarked on learning to code journey.
 Feel free to hit me up to give guidance, encouragement and supports.